FebrianDev/FLog/README.md

 # FLog
-Flog is a simple log library for Android
+FLog is a simple log library for Android

 ## Installation